webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Artifacts/Accessories-Sold-Separately.md

 categories: []
 id: Accessories-Sold-Separately
 ---
 ## Accessories Sold Separately
-#### Level
->1d6
-#### Form
+>[!info] Stats
+> **Level:** 1d6
->Articulated action figure that comes equipped with a number of accessories, such as a gun, armor, handbag, laptop computer, dazzling outfit, and so on.
+> **Form:** Articulated action figure that comes equipped with a number of accessories, such as a gun, armor, handbag, laptop computer, dazzling outfit, and so on.
-#### Effect
->The action figure carries a number of accessories equal to the artifact level.
+> **Effect:** The action figure carries a number of accessories equal to the artifact level.
 When the button on their back is pushed, the action figure does nothing, but their accessories grow to the size they would be if they were real, and they become functional.
 They remain this way for a day.
->Roll a d20 for each accessory the action figure might carry.
+Roll a d20 for each accessory the action figure might carry.
-#### Depletion
->1 in 1d20
+> **Depletion:** 1 in 1d20

 | D20 | Accessory                                                                                |
 |-----|------------------------------------------------------------------------------------------|